-Cook County has a diverse network of road, water, air and rail infrastructure.
+Cook County has an expansive network of road, water, air and rail infrastructure.
 This transportation infrastructure is key to supporting the county's workforce and attracting industries that rely on strong freight networks.
-Leveraging robust statewide energy infrastructure and commitments to renewable energy production, the county is also poised to become a major clean energy producer, with implications for both industry growth and workforce preparedness.
-While the county faces fewer disaster-related climate threats than other similarly sized metros, strengthening climate resilience will require substantial investment in aging infrastructure, particularly as potential climate migration may increase service demand.
-To ensure communities that have been disproportionately impacted by climate events and environmental conditions are centered in climate-related investments and green economy participation, the County is committed to advancing environmental justice in all programs and activities.
-A County Environmental Justice Policy has recently been issued.
+Robust statewide energy infrastructure and commitments to developing new energy technologies have countywide implications for both industry growth and workforce preparedness.
+While the county faces fewer disaster-related environmental threats than other similarly sized metros, strengthening pre-disaster recovery planning will require substantial investment in aging infrastructure.
+The County is focused on addressing gaps in investment for communities that have been disproportionately impacted by adverse environmental conditions.

-Infrastructure Goal: Leverage infrastructure investments to promote resiliency, accessibility and equitable economic growth.
+Infrastructure Goal: Leverage infrastructure investments to promote resiliency, accessibility and economic growth.

-- Objective 4.1: Base investments on their capacity to promote equitable economic growth. - Objective 4.2: Promote environmental sustainability in infrastructure, reduce contribution to climate change, and invest in mitigation. - Objective 4.3: Increase regional accessibility and connectivity by investing in sustainable infrastructure throughout Cook County. - Objective 4.4: Leverage existing infrastructure assets and available financial resources to attract future investment and facilitate equitable implementation.
+- Objective 4.1: Base investments on their capacity to promote fair economic growth. - Objective 4.2: Promote sustainability in infrastructure to guard against natural disasters and build resilience. - Objective 4.4: Implement a coordinated approach to pursuing available funding to support new construction and existing infrastructure needs.